Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Conclusion

 \section{Conclusion}

 This paper introduces information capacity, a unified metric of LLM efficiency based on text compression performance relative to computational complexity.
-The rationale behind this metric is the correlation between compression and intelligence in the aligned training objective and the empirical evidence from previous studies.
-Different from existing metrics, information capacity considers tokenizer efficiency, which affects long-context memory and reasoning capabilities but is often neglected in LLM evaluations.
-We assess the information capacity of 49 models on 5 heterogeneous datasets and observe consistent results on the influences of tokenizer efficiency, pretraining data, and the MoE architecture.
-Mainstream open-source models of varying sizes within a series exhibit consistent information capacity, enabling a fair efficiency comparison across model series and accurate performance prediction within a model series.
+The rationale behind this metric is the correlation between compression and intelligence, as confirmed by the aligned training objective and the empirical evidence from previous studies.
+Different from existing metrics, information capacity considers tokenizer efficiency, which affects inference costs but is often neglected in LLM evaluations.
+We assess the information capacity of 56 models on 5 heterogeneous datasets and observe a consistent information capacity within a model series and strong linguistic biases in mainstream LLMs.
+Tokenizer efficiency, pretraining data, and the MoE architecture are established as three major factors of information capacity.
+Information capacity enables a fair efficiency comparison across model series and accurate performance prediction within a model series.
+Given the soaring resource consumption of LLM inference, we anticipate information capacity to be a valuable metric of model efficiency, as opposed to traditional benchmarks on model intelligence.